LibDWG

 LibDWG - free access to DWG

-Here goes a library to allow reading data from a DWG file.
-That's a very important acquisiton, which may improve a lot the ability of the free software comunity to develop more interesting applications, in the field of computer technical drawing (CAD).
+This is a library to allow reading data from a DWG file.
+That's a very important acquisiton, which may improve a lot the ability of the free software comunity to develop more features in the field of computer technical drawing (CAD).

 The DWG structure is very complicated, it seems to be crafted so that none can easily understand it.
 That's a strong reason to not use it, and that's also why we do not provide the writing feature in the library.
 One should use LibDWG mainly to read such files, filtering them to some other format, free and usable.

-Since the present moment (April 2009), there seems to be no other project like this, it's uniqueness comes from the implementing programming language (C) and also from the ugly situation of the today's CAD program market, with a disgusting configuration of (almost?) monopoly.
+At the initial moment (April 2009), there seemed to be no other project like this, it's uniqueness came from the used programming language (C) and also from the ugly situation of the CAD program market, with a disgusting configuration of (almost?) monopoly.

 Features of the last version